DoubleDeez/MDFramework/README.md

 void Disconnect();
 ```

-There's also a method to start the session with network but still triggers the Game Session events to make it easier when implementing your game:
+There's also a method to start the session without the network but still trigger the Game Session events to make it easier when implementing your game:
 ```csharp
 bool StartStandalone();
 ```